DiogoF17/LPOO_18-19/docs/README.md

 > The player will also be able to shoot the monsters from a distance, using the arrow keys, launching a projectile/bullet in a certain direction.
 If a bullet hits a monster, it will die.
 The player's gun has a refresh rate, so the player can't be shooting at all times.

 ### Score
 > The current score is displayed at the top right of the screen.
 It will slowly increment from time to time, if the player manages to keep surviving.
-It will also increase, by a bigger amount, is an enemy is killed.
+It will also increase, by a bigger amount, if an enemy is killed.

 ### Game Over
 > If the player's health goes down to 0, the game resets (the score is set to 0, all the enemies and bullets disappear, etc) and a new game starts.
 In the console, a message is printed showing the user what was the final score.